 We toured the distillery being able to taste Sauvignon Blanc right from the stainless steel vast.
-From the town center, a taxi cost 10,000 pesos, USD 16 to get there and back.
+From the town center, a taxi costs about USD 15 to get there and back.

 Afterward, our hostel owner let us borrow his rental bikes for free to taste wine by the glass at Laura Hartwig.
-Tasting costs range from $1.50-USD 3.50 with reserve wines on the more expensive side.
+Tasting costs range from USD 1.50-3.50 with reserve wines on the more expensive side.
 Or, another option is to take the Meet the Winemaker – An unforgettable bike tour.

 On day two, we rented two bikes from our hostel and explored the Ruta del Vino.
 Our first reservation took us to Montes, where we blew off our scheduled (costly) tour and opted to sit on their lovely outdoor patio to order wine by the glass.

-We paid 7,50 pesos for each glass of wine or ~ USD 1.00 per glass.
+We paid about USD 1.00 for each glass of wine.
 They have an outdoor restaurant on site, but we had a lunch reservation later that afternoon.
 Afterward, we attempted to visit Lapostolle but were turned away at the gate due to not having a reservation.
 Many say this is one of the most beautiful wineries in the area so it may be worth a visit.

 Next, we biked to Viu Manent.
 We also made a reservation for a tour here as it includes a charming horse-drawn carriage tour through the vineyards, however, at the last minute, we decided to skip this tour too and use the money towards a great lunch, as we were starving and hot!

 We had a hard time finding budget accommodations in this area.
 We booked Hostel del Centro which was within walking distance to the bus terminal in Santa Cruz.
 Although the host/owner was great, the rooms and experience were very average.
 We wouldn’t necessarily recommend this hostel, however looking back, we would recommend these accommodations:

-We totally would have jumped on this experience had we known, but unfortunately, our hostel owner thought he told us about it.
-Viña Santa Cruz winery hosts an Astrology and Wine night which sounded amazing!
+We totally would have jumped on this experience had we known, but unfortunately, our hostel owner thought he told us about it, but didn’t.
+Viña Santa Cruz Winery hosts an Astrology and Wine night which sounded amazing!
 It is only held on certain evenings so do your research ahead of time and make a reservation!